Investing in Computing Companies and Stocks

 Eventually, the machines will program themselves.
 Until then, you’ll need highly-intelligent people to do more than just code to a set of requirements.
 The best programmers will understand the business side as well as the tech side while being able to navigate the politics and not piss anyone off or complain too much.
 Problem is, these people are exceptionally rare.
 When you do find them, you don’t worry about maximizing their productivity, you worry about them leaving your firm.

 Great programmers also know their worth.
-Since most companies don’t like being dependent on a resource that’s both hard to find and expensive, some are turning to low-code or no-code technologies.
+Since most companies don’t like being dependent on a resource that’s both hard to find and expensive, some are turning to low-code or even no-code technologies that can turn just about anyone into a citizen developer.
+At least a dozen startups are now offering no-code AI capabilities.
 Why reinvent the wheel when startups like Algorithmia provide a database of algorithms already being used by thousands of other developers around the globe.
 Eventually, we’ll build software so well that we won’t need customer support.

 Investing in Disruptive Computing Stocks